-Okay, so you’ve decided you want to volunteer abroad.
+Okay, so you’ve decided you want to volunteer in Africa.
 You’ve done your research and found an amazing grassroots organization that supports locally-led initiatives.
-You’ve been accepted to the program and have purchased your plane tickets.
+You’ve been accepted to the program and have purchased your air tickets.
 You’re scouring the internet for stories and photos of what it will be like – you want to know EXACTLY what to bring.

 Understand that you are not needed, you are wanted.
 People on the receiving end of volunteer placements want to know you.
 They want to be exposed to new ideas.
 They are motivated in much the same way you are, they just don’t have the travel opportunities you do.
 So focus on sharing your story.
 Also, ask a lot of questions and listen to the answers.
 Worry less about doing and more about being.

 2. a euro-Centric Attitude